install.package(mixKernel) library(mixOmics) library(mixKernel)

 Assessing important variables

-Here we focus on the information summrised on the first component.
-Variables values are randomly permuted with the function
+Here we focus on the information summarised on the first component.
+Variables values are randomly permuted with the function permute.kernel.pca.

 GO of the dataset):